cpix42/cpix42/README.md

 Any criticism welcome.

-Code free (as in freedom) of re-use according the GPLv3 (unless stated otherwise).
+Code free (as in freedom) of re-use according the GPLv3.

 I am currently looking for a job in Charente (France) and/or remotely.